Loading

 The company launched a marketplace that will bring together stores of indigenous groups that produce handicrafts and with which it has been working in its operations.
 For this, it started a distance learning experience with indigenous leaders about online sales in handicrafts.
 Representative of Brazil in the final stage of the second edition of Empreender com Impacto Latam Award in 2020, the tucum placed second out of six semi-finalists and received a $10,000 prize to boost the business.

 “Creating Tucum has a lot to do with my personal experience with the Amazon.
 How I was impacted by my ignorance.
-Because I didn't have the dimension of the diversity of these peoples.
-Everything I've done so far has been very moved by the beauty of things, by art.
-And when I came into contact with the crafts that these communities produced, I was really impacted. ”Amanda Santana, founding partner and creative director of Tucum
+Because I didn’t understand the diversity of these people.
+Everything I’ve done up until now has been driven by the beauty of things, by art.
+And when I came into contact with the crafts that these communities produced, I was really impacted.”

 X-ray